 It happens that “3/8” (pronounced sam-pat in Taiwanese and sanba in Mandarin) is a very common Taiwanese folk expression—sometimes derogatory, more often humorous—frequently (but not exclusively) used to tease women.

 Few Taiwanese will suspect a correlation between the two—and that is right.
 There are, in fact, no relations whatsoever—just a silly coincidence.

 Yes, this is a tale of two entirely unrelated yet, in Taiwan at least, bizarrely intertwined topics.
 This post endeavours to extricate this very unhelpful entanglement between the IWD and a silly Taiwanese expression—it will do so by tracing the roots of both to two 19th and 20th-century cities on opposite ends of Eurasia: Saint Petersburg and Canton.

 Saint Petersburg, Russia: The International Women’s Day

-Although early accounts of the development of the IWD are unclear and its ultimate origins largely shrouded in mystery, the scenario described above is considered the most likely early account of the March 8th IWD.
+Although early accounts of the IWD are unclear and its ultimate origins largely unknown, the scenario described above is considered the most likely early account of the March 8th IWD.

 Canton, China: Talk About Foreigners

-In time, the expression spread to Taiwan, which was a remote Pacific outpost of the Manchu empire between 1683 and 1895, where it entered the Taiwanese language and was used to refer to any behaviour seen as silly, gaudy or awkward.
+In time, the expression spread to Taiwan where it entered the Taiwanese language and was used to refer to any behaviour seen as silly, gaudy or awkward.
 It is most often used to describe women who make unusually conspicuous cosmetic or fashion choices.

 The term can sometimes be used as an insult, but it is most commonly used in a humorous, teasing fashion—especially between close friends or family members.